Tutorial: Creating a cached image service

 - In the Service Editor, click Analyze.

 This examines your dataset to see if it can be published to the server.
 Results are displayed in the Prepare window.
-You have to fix the Errors before you can publish the image service.
+You must fix the Errors before you can publish the image service.
 For more information about resolving these issues, see the topic Analyzing your GIS resource.Tip:

 To give yourself more viewing area, click the Collapse button at the top of the Service Editor.